Milan-Jobanputra/Dynamic-email-validation-with-AJAX-in-PHP/README.md

 check_email.php performs basic email validation and checks if the email is available (you should replace this logic with your actual validation and database check).

 Here's a simple example provides of what you might include in the process.php, You can download it.

+Remember that the actual processing in process.php will depend on what you want to do with the submitted data (e.g., saving it to a database, sending emails, etc.).
+Modify the code accordingly based on your application's requirements.